khushij12/Face-detection-using-python/README.md

       -    Image
       -    ImageTk

-# Process to execute the project:
+# Process to execute the project:-
 Here we just need to execute main.py and then we just need to go with the flow of instruction given at a time by the window.

 Some glimpse of project:-